 Promoting citizen science

 Using your EYES to make a difference

-Female and male elasmobranchs can easily be distinguished!
+Female and male elasmobranchs can be easily distinguished!

 You can tell the difference between the two sexes by the presence OR absence of claspers.
 As shown in the pictures to the left, females have a cloacal opening while males have two claspers situated between the pelvic fins on the ventral side.
 The claspers on juvenile elasmo species can be very small and easily missed.
 If you can get a picture for confirmation, it would really help to determine if there are differences in male and female ratios in seasonal catches or in the distribution of certain species.

-I understand that on submission of this form, I will have voluntarily donated the above data to Dr. Rima W. Jabado and the Gulf Elasmo Project for ongoing work to identify and gain a better understanding of elasmobranchs distribution in the Arabian region.
+I understand that on submission of this form, I will have voluntarily donated the above data to Dr. Rima W. Jabado and the Gulf Elasmo Project for ongoing work to identify and gain a better understanding of elasmobranchs distribution in the Arabian Seas region.

 Now you can make a difference and be our eyes in the field.
 You can submit information on your encounters with or sightings of sharks, rays, guitarfishes, sawfishes and skates in the region to help collect scientific data, raise awareness about Arabian elasmobranchs and support management decisions.
 Your reports and sightings can be recent or historical.
 Populations of most elasmobranch species in the region are in decline so all information is invaluable and can help!